 Support the well-being of your feline or canine friend with regular health exams and pet vaccinations.
 We at Timmins Animal Hospital make preventative care a priority.
 We believe that managing your pet’s health is not only more responsible and humane but also less stressful, for both you and your beloved pet, than treating a preventable illness.

-Here is an overview of our health management services for dogs, cats and other small companion animals.
+Below is an overview of our health management services for dogs and cats.
 If you have any questions relating to your pets, please don’t hesitate to call the office to speak with one of our staff members.

 Yearly health exams are recommended as a vital part of keeping your pet healthy.
 These exams are an important part in preventing diseases and stopping small health issues from turning into large ones.
 This exam is also a good time to bring up any health concerns to your vet that you may have about your pet.